elastisys/compliantkubernetes-kubespray/migration/calico-to-cilium/README.md

 ### 6. (Optional) Reconfigure Apps

-If Welkin Apps have been deployed on the environment, it will require a reconfiguration step:
+If Welkin Apps has been deployed in the environment, it will require a reconfiguration step:

 ```bash
 export CK8S_APPS_REPOSITORY_PATH=/path/to/welkin-apps